 I'm talking virus management, policies management, firewalls management, incident response management, security infrastructure planning and management, password and authentication management and management of e-mail and our remote workforce.
 Those specific areas top my list, in terms of security issues.

 What we all need to do is stop, take a breath, find solutions to our biggest security problems, and then carefully manage those problems through policies and strong communication between all departments.
 We need to stay on top of it all and coordinate and manage the layers of security within an organization, or else frustration and chaos will take over.
 A recent top news story indicated that constant security fixes are overwhelming IT managers.
+So those nasty viruses that you're all scrambling to diffuse are costly in so many ways.
+Viruses have taken on a life of their own, but they're just a piece of what you're responsible for as a security manager.

 So, for 2002, searchSecurity will continue our comprehensive news coverage, but we will strive to make our site rich with advice on how to take action with all the security management issues that you're faced with.
 The staff counts on you to let us know when you can't find what you need.
 Keep in touch and help us help you.
 Let's all try to stay safe next year.